TESSA UN Ltd/Sound for Wellbeing in Child-Centered Settings

 Participants receive a Certificate of Attendance for CPD records.

-This training provides approximately 5 hours of CPD learning.
+This training provides 5 hours of CPD learning.

 Investment